VermeilChan/MetalSlug6Font/README.md

 </a>

 ## Using MSFONT

-1. Upon running the program, you will be prompted to choose a font.
+1. When you start the program, you'll be presented with a font selection prompt.
-2. Choose a font by entering a number from 1 to 5.
+2. Choose a font by inputting a number ranging from 1 to 5.
-3. Once you've chosen your font, the available color options will depend on your selection.
+3. Depending on your font selection, the available color options will vary.
-4. Follow the on-screen instructions or refer to the [Setup Guide](GUIDE.md) and [Supported Characters](SUPPORTED.md) for creating Metal Slug font images.
+4. To create Metal Slug font images, follow the on-screen instructions or consult the [Setup Guide](GUIDE.md) and [Supported Characters](SUPPORTED.md).
-5. Enter one of the following color options based on the font you've chosen:
+5. Input one of the following color options that corresponds to your chosen font:
-   - For some fonts, type `Blue` for the color Blue.
+   - For certain fonts, use `Blue` to specify the Blue color.
-     - For specific fonts, type `Orange-1` for Orange 1.
+     - For particular fonts, use `Orange-1` for Orange 1.
-   - For other fonts, type `Orange-2` for Orange 2.
+   - For other fonts, use `Orange-2` for Orange 2.
-6. The generated image will be saved to your desktop.
+6. The resulting image will be automatically saved to your desktop for easy access.
+Enjoy using MSFONT!

 ## Contributing

-Contributions are highly encouraged!
-If you encounter issues or have suggestions for improvements, please feel free to [Open An Issue](https://github.com/VermeilChan/MetalSlugFont/issues) or submit a pull request [Pull Request](https://github.com/VermeilChan/MetalSlugFont/pulls).
+Your contributions are greatly welcomed and appreciated!
+If you come across any issues or have ideas for enhancements, please don't hesitate to [open an issue](https://github.com/VermeilChan/MetalSlugFont/issues) or submit a [pull request](https://github.com/VermeilChan/MetalSlugFont/pulls).
+Your input and involvement help make this project better.

 ## License
 This project is licensed under the [MIT License](LICENSE).